matsimitsu/matsimitsu.com-legacy/source/trips/central-asia-2019/day-ten.html.md

 ![hero|DSC00089.jpg](https://d3khpbv2gxh34v.cloudfront.net/r/central-asia-2019/day-ten/DSC00089.jpg "1.5")

-[location: Gur-e Amir Сomplex ,Samarkand, Uzbekistan]
+[location: Gur-e Amir Сomplex, Samarkand, Uzbekistan]

 The last stop of the day was the "Gur-e Amir Сomplex", from the outside it didn't look like anything special, but the interior is beautiful.